Music of Uganda

-Uganda, is now ranked number three in Africa as far as music and entertainment is concerned.
+In Africa, Uganda is now ranked the 3rd when it comes to music, comedy, nightlife and entertainment at large.
+Ugandan musicians have embraced digital music platforms such as Spotify, iTunes and DJ Erycom - a local music promotion platform.

+The music of Uganda is broad and diverse, ranging from traditional indigenous music to Ugandan versions of many contemporary genres.
 Uganda is home to over 65 different ethnic groups and tribes, and they form the basis of all indigenous music.
-The Baganda, being the most musically vibrant nationality in the country, has defined what constitutes culture and music of Uganda over the last two centuries.

 The first form of popular music to arise out of traditional music was the Kadongo Kamu style of music, which arose out of traditional Kiganda music.
-From the 80s till early 90s, Kadongo Kamu was influenced by musicians such as Peterson Mutebi, Dan Mugula, Sebadduka Toffa, Fred Ssonko, Livingstone Kasozi, Fred Masagazi, Baligidde, Abuman Mukungu, Gerald Mukasa, Sauda Nakakaawa, Matia Luyima, Herman Basudde, and Paulo Kafeero music genres drew from Kadongo Kamu, making it the most influential style of music in Uganda.
+From the 80s till early 90s, Kadongo Kamu was influenced by musicians such as Peterson Mutebi, Dan Mugula, Sebadduka Toffa, Fred Ssonko, Livingstone Kasozi, Fred Masagazi, Baligidde, Abuman Mukungu, Gerald Mukasa, Sauda Nakakaawa, Matia Luyima, Herman Basudde, and Paulo Kafeero.
+Music genres drew from Kadongo Kamu, making it the most influential style of music in Uganda.
 In the late 80s, the late Philly Lutaaya released his "Born In Africa' album that would later dominate the air waves.
 Lutaaya also released his "Merry Christmas" that consisted of 8 songs.
 This album is still popular to date, all Philly Lutaaya's songs are now anthems amongst Ugandan music lovers.

 In the early 1990s, a new music genre afro ragga locally called Kidandali formed by Rasta Rob, Kid Fox, Ras Khan, Messe, Shanks Vivid, Menton Summer, Ragga Dee, Bebe Cool and Jose Chameleone Bobi Wine and Steve Jean - who would later produce their songs.
 In 1997, Emperor Orlandoh and Menton Summer were the darlings after their "Sirikawo Baby" song becoming a national hit.

 In the year 1998, Red Banton rose to fame with his "Noonya Money" album.
 He became the first Ugandan artist to travel to UK on an Artist Visa.

 Because of the effects of globalization, Uganda, like most African countries, has seen a growth in modern audio production.
 This has led to the adoption of western music styles like Dancehall and Hip Hop.

 Uganda's most travelled and popular DJ, Erycom, real names Mutebi Erycom, was the first Ugandan to own a Youtube channel and he's among the first two Ugandans to make Ugandan music circulate online digitally.

 DJ Erycom has used the availability of internet to promote Ugandan music and Ugandan artists, hence the reason as to why Ugandan music has reached every corner of this digital world.

 A number of performing artists have joined the Uganda Performing Rights Society which has further more improved Uganda artists music and benefits through its roles as copyright administrators.